Geopolitics and IT strategy in Sweden: Choice of path for digital security

 - Invest in domestic expertise: Build internal capacity in application development and security consulting to reduce dependence on external, potentially unsafe, labor.

-Geopolitics and IT strategy in Sweden is fundamentally about integrating national security into every technological path and investment decision.
-By combining NATO alignment, responsible AI innovation, and strong regional alliances, Swedish organizations can successfully navigate and build resilience in an increasingly unpredictable global environment.
+Geopolitics and IT strategy in Sweden is fundamentally about integrating national security into every technological path.
+By combining NATO alignment, responsible AI innovation, and strong regional alliances, Swedish organizations can navigate successfully in an increasingly unpredictable global environment.
+The IT strategy formulated today will determine our national resilience for decades to come.

 Latest articles